vganesh/devChallenge/README.md

 1) npm install
 2) npm start
 3) From your browser go to the URL http://localhost:8000/
+4) Bar graph displaying the daily sales of the items is displayed.
+5) Line chart displaying product sales by name is displayed.

 A very simple app that will get data from the server and display it as a graph using reactjs components.
 The browser refresh will get the latest information from the server again.